 There are elements to any Disney World vacation that are blown out of proportion due to the time wasted as a percentage of your overall time in Orlando.
 Knowing ahead of time what you can buy is definitely a piece of information that only comes with experience, or spending time on a website like StepstoMagic.com;)

 Our goal for a trip is to see as much as possible without wasting time, so we have a budget for ride-sharing and for extra ticketed events.
-We also spend more money on resorts that get us Extra Magic Hours, like official Disney World Resorts and Disney Springs Hotels (like the Holiday Inn Disney Springs).
+We also spend more money on resorts that get us closer to the magic, like official Disney World Resorts and Disney Springs Hotels (like the Holiday Inn Disney Springs).

 In the past, the only way to get answers to trip planning questions was to go to a travel agent, but in today’s market…travel bloggers are becoming the new travel agents.
 There’s a shift in the decision making process which takes you out of a stuffy office with brochures and onto websites and youtube channels that actually show what something looks like in reality.

-We also are moving away from travel books, because the information is coming so quick now that a book released in August 2019 was actually written in 2018.
+We also are moving away from travel books, because the information is coming so quick now that a book released in August was actually written the year before.
 Knowing that there’s a huge push to online information, some directly from the My Disney Experience app and others from websites like this one, buying an 800-page travel guide just isn’t worth the investment anymore.

 These are just a few of the Best pieces of Disney World Advice…so be sure to visit more articles that I’ve written if you like my style:)